Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Introduction

-Numerical examples are provided to demonstrate the effectiveness of the novel framework.
-All suggested algorithmic strategies are first tested on randomly generated matrices and then applied to practical examples, one from DFT and another one from FCI.
-In both practical examples, we observe that the proposed framework achieves both the orthogonalization-free and converging to eigenvectors properties while not losing much efficiency comparing with their original versions~(gradient-based versions).
+Finally, numerical examples are provided to demonstrate the effectiveness of \TOM{}.
+All suggested techniques are first explored on random matrices and then applied to two practical examples, one from DFT and another one from FCI.
+In both practical examples, we observe that the proposed framework achieves both the orthogonalization-free and converging to eigenvectors properties while not losing much efficiency comparing with their original \OFM{} counterparts.